DaintyJet/VChat_ASLR_Intro/README.md

 ## Possible attacks and weaknesses
 ### Weaknesses
 As DLLs are shared between processes, and the DLL's code will be patched when it is loaded in memory; the DLL will have the same base address for all processes that are using it.
-This is because, if a DLL were to have it's base address randomized each time it is loaded by a process and has it's contents patched to reflect the new base address then all the processes which previously loaded the DLL would no longer have the correct addresses mapped into their memory spaces.
+This is because if a DLL were to have its base address randomized each time it is loaded by a process and has its contents patched to reflect the new base address, then all the processes that previously loaded the DLL would no longer have the correct addresses mapped into their memory spaces.
 This means if you discover the base address of the DLL in one process, you know the base address of the DLL for all processes using it on the system [7].
 This is why tools that locate where DLLs or functions are located like [arwin](https://github.com/xinwenfu/arwin) work with ASLR enabled processes.

 If a process restarts quickly enough, then it may re-use the same base address where it was previously loaded in memory [7].
 This means ASLR may not be re-applied between executions of the process limiting the difficulty attackers wll face in exploiting the program.

-If a process is a 32-bit EXE the entropy of the EXE is extremely limited and if you are using a 32-bit DLL then the possible locations it can be loaded at (entropy) is also limited but not to the same degree [7][8].
+If a process is a 32-bit EXE, its entropy is extremely limited.
+If you are using a 32-bit DLL, then the possible locations it can be loaded at (entropy) is also limited, but not to the same degree [7][8].

-The `.text` and `.data` sections are relocated as units since the code is not position independent and requires relative offsets.
+The `.text` and `.data` sections are relocated as units since the code is not position-independent and requires relative offsets.
 Then attackers may use the fact the relative offsets between functions, or between data is consistent between non-ASLR and ASLR enabled processes of the executable.

-Although it may be seen as a problem as shown in [15], Microsoft has announced in [10] that the following is intended behavior; however it still induces some vulnerabilities if you are not aware of the following.
-In Windows 10, if you enabled forced ASLR then [Bottom-Up ASLR](#methods-of-enhancing-aslr) is not enabled for processes not linked with the `/DYNAMICBASE` flag unlike in previous Windows versions.
+Although it may be seen as a problem, as shown in [15], Microsoft has announced in [10] that the following is intended behavior; however, it still induces some vulnerabilities if you are not aware of the following.
+In Windows 10, if you enabled forced ASLR, then [Bottom-Up ASLR](#methods-of-enhancing-aslr) is not enabled for processes not linked with the `/DYNAMICBASE` flag, unlike in previous Windows versions.
 This is because in previous versions, enabling forced ASLR would treat all programs as though they were linked with the `/DYNAMICBASE` flag, now this is no longer the case [10].

-ASLR does not protect against information leaks, if an attacker is able to leak the address of a pointer or the address of a call to a DLL function, then they have the required information to start defeating ASLR.
+ASLR does not protect against information leaks; if an attacker can leak the address of a pointer or the address of a call to a DLL function, then they have the required information to start defeating ASLR.
 This can be done by overwriting the null terminator of a string and coercing the program to output this information back to the attacker [11].
 ### ASLR Only Bypass
  - Address space information disclosure
-    > For example, this can occur if an attacker is able to overwrite the NUL terminator of a string and then force the application to read from the string and provide the output back to the attacker [4].
+    > For example, this can occur if an attacker can overwrite the NUL terminator of a string and then force the application to read from the string and provide the output back to the attacker [4].
 The act of reading from the string will result in adjacent memory being returned up until a NUL terminator is encountered.
 [2]

  - Brute forcing
     * This attack requires the target application to be capable of restarting after crashes and performing the restarts without a limit.
 You can limit the number of times a program restarts in Windows!
     > Applications that may be subjected to brute force attacks (such as Windows services and Internet Explorer) generally employ a restart policy that is designed to prevent the process from automatically restarting after a certain number of crashes have occurred.
-It is however important to note that there are some circumstances where brute force attacks can be carried out on Windows, such as when targeting an application where the vulnerable code path is contained within a catch-all exception block.
+It is, however, important to note that there are some circumstances where brute force attacks can be carried out on Windows, such as when targeting an application where the vulnerable code path is contained within a catch-all exception block.
 [2]

  - Partial overwrite
     > Certain types of vulnerabilities can also make it possible to bypass ASLR using what is referred to as a partial overwrite.
-This technique relies on an attacker being able to overwrite the low order bits of an address (which are not subject to randomization by ASLR) without perturbing the higher order bits (which are randomized by ASLR).
+This technique relies on an attacker being able to overwrite the low-order bits of an address (which are not subject to randomization by ASLR) without perturbing the higher-order bits (which are randomized by ASLR).
 [2]

 ### ASLR with DEP Bypass
 > At this point in time there have been multiple exploits which have demonstrated that it is possible in practice to bypass the combination of DEP+ASLR in the context of certain application domains (such as browsers and third party applications).
 These exploits have bypassed ASLR through the use of predictable DLL mappings, address space information disclosures, or JIT spraying and have bypassed DEP through the use of return-oriented programming (or some simpler variant thereof) or JIT spraying.
 In many cases these exploits have relied on predictable mappings caused by DLLs that ship with third party components or by JIT compilation capabilities included in non-default browser plugins.
 This means that these exploits will fail if the required components are not installed.
 [2]